First Battle of Bull Run: Military and political situation

-On December 20, 1860, South Carolina was the first of seven Southern States to declare secession of the state from the Union of the United States.
-By February 1, 1861, six other Southern States passed ordinances of secession.
-The Constitution of the Confederate States of America was adopted in Montgomery, Alabama on February 8, 1861.
+On December 20, 1860, South Carolina was the first of seven Southern States to declare secession from the Union of the United States.
+By February 1, 1861, Mississippi, Florida, Alabama, Georgia, Louisiana, and Texas passed ordinances of secession, The Constitution of the Confederate States of America was adopted in Montgomery, Alabama on February 8, 1861.
 On March 1, 1861, Confederate States Army forces assumed control of the military situation at Charleston, South Carolina from state forces.
 On April 12, 1861, open warfare between the Confederate States and the United States began when Confederate forces barraged Fort Sumter in Charleston Harbor, which had been occupied by the United States Army since December 26, 1860.
 On April 15, 1861 (two days after the Federal Army forces surrendered at Fort Sumter, one day after the formal surrender), President Abraham Lincoln issued a proclamation declaring an insurrection against the laws of the United States had taken place.

 To suppress the insurrection of the Confederate States and restore federal law in the Southern States, Lincoln called for 75,000 volunteers with ninety-day enlistments to augment the existing U.S. Army of about 15,000 present for duty.
 He later accepted an additional 40,000 volunteers with three-year enlistments and increased the strength of the U.S. Army to 156,861, further enlarged to 183,588 present for duty on July 1.
 Lincoln's actions caused four more Southern states, including Virginia, Arkansas, North Carolina and Tennessee, to adopt ordinances of secession and join the Confederate States of America.
 On May 29, 1861, with the arrival in Richmond, Virginia of Confederate President Jefferson Davis, the Confederate States capital had been moved from Montgomery to Richmond.

 In Washington, D.C., many of the regiments of volunteers raised by States under Lincoln's call rushed to defend the capital.
 General in Chief Lt.
 Gen. Winfield Scott laid out his strategy to subdue the Confederate States on May 3, 1861.
 He proposed that an army of 80,000 men be organized to sail down the Mississippi River and capture New Orleans.
 While the Army "strangled" the Confederacy in the west, the U.S. Navy would blockade Southern ports along the eastern and Gulf coasts.
 The press ridiculed what they dubbed as Scott's "Anaconda Plan".
 Instead, many believed the capture of the Confederate capital at Richmond, only 100 mi south of Washington, would quickly end the war.
 By July 1861 many of the thousands of Union volunteers were camped in and around Washington.
 Since General Scott was seventy-five years old and physically unable to lead this force against the Confederates, the administration searched for a more suitable field commander.